noMacGuffins/klay.rb/README.md

 ## 4. Testing

 To run tests, simply use `rspec`.
-Note, that the Klayereum tests fixtures are required.
+Note, that the Klaytn tests fixtures are required.

 ```shell
 git submodule update --init --recursive